stefanradev93/BayesFlow/CONTRIBUTING.md

 1. Create a pull request to the ``Development`` branch with a short summary of the code changes;
 2. Check that code changes are covered by tests, and all tests pass;
 3. Check that the documentation is up-to-date;
-4. Request a code review from the main developers;
+4. Request a code review from the main developers.

 Environment
 -----------